≡ Menu

 Guaranteed issue life insurance policy defined:

-In addition, the premiums for these policies may be higher than those for traditional life insurance policies, due to the increased risk to the insurance company.
+In addition, the premiums for these policies may be higher than those for traditional life insurance policies due to the increased risk to the insurance company.
+Guaranteed-issue life insurance policies can sometimes be a good option for people who may not qualify for traditional life insurance due to pre-existing medical conditions or other factors.

-Fortunately neither of these types of policies will deny someone for having been convicted of driving while under the influence.
+Fortunately, neither of these types of policies will deny someone for having been convicted of driving while under the influence.

 “Which is a good thing!”